Women in Seychelles: 'Matrifocality' in Seychelles

+Seychelles is largely considered to be a 'matrifocal' society, meaning that the central kinship lines, source of income, and relational contacts are traced through the mother's ancestry rather than the father's.
+It does not mirror patriarchal societies social hierarchies as women are not necessarily in better social positions than men.
+This dynamic is rooted in the socio-historical context of colonialism and slavery in Seychelles, which did not encourage marriage or family life, but required reproduction to sustain itself.
+Enslaved men were taken by their masters to habituate other colonies, leaving women behind to maintain the family and community.
+This process is what created the matrifocal social structure that persists in Seychelles today.

 Violence against women

 Domestic violence against women was a continuing problem.
 Police rarely intervened in domestic disputes unless it involved a weapon or major assault.
 The authorities often dismissed the few cases that reached a prosecutor, or the court gave the perpetrator a light sentence.
 There was growing societal concern about domestic violence and increased recognition of the need to address it.
+In 2013 the Minister for Social Affairs, Vincent Meriton, helped develop a plan of action with the United Nations Office on Drugs and Crime (UNODC) to tackle gender-based violence through revised police training, awareness-raising, and a legal focus on prosecuting sex-trafficking and organized crime.

-Rape, spousal rape, and domestic abuse are criminal offences punishable by a maximum of 20 years' imprisonment.
+Rape, spousal rape, and domestic abuse are criminal offences punishable by a maximum of 20 years' imprisonment.The law prohibits sexual harassment but is rarely enforced.
 During 2007, the Family Tribunal registered 74 domestic violence complaints.
 The police registered 56 rape cases and four cases of attempted sexual assault.
 The Social Affairs Division of the Ministry of Health and Social Development and Women in Action and Solidarity Organization, a local NGO, provided counseling services to rape victims.